 We may also use your credit file information to confirm your identity and verify information about you, such as your current address, to detect fraud and misrepresentation.

-We may retrieve your credit file information from time to time as needed to update our files.
+We may retrieve your credit file information from time to time to ensure that we have the most accurate credit file information.
 You can revoke your consent at any time by contacting us in writing.

-Only those of our employees and other authorized personnel with a need to know may have access to your credit file information.
-Our independent financial advisors and their staff, and our licensed insurance representatives do not have access to your credit file information.
+Only authorized personnel with a need to know may have access to your credit file information.
 For general information on this topic click this link Credit report and score basics by the Government of Canada.

 Retention of Information